0BananaBig0/configuration_file/FromGccToCPP.md

 ```

 2. -Wl,-Bstatic: Instructs the linker (ld) to search for static libraries (.a files).
-   3.-Wl,-Bdynamic: Reverts the linker back to dynamic libraries, in case you are linking other dynamic libraries afterward.
+3. -Wl,-Bdynamic: Reverts the linker back to dynamic libraries, in case you are linking other dynamic libraries afterward.
-3. Situation: A static library has the same name as a dynamic library in the same folder.
+4. Situation: A static library has the same name as a dynamic library in the same folder.
-4. Usage: Create both a static library and a dynamic library.
+5. Usage: Create both a static library and a dynamic library.
 They have the same name.
 Link the static library explicitly.
-5. Output: Fun.o, libFun.a, libFun.so, Main.exe
+6. Output: Fun.o, libFun.a, libFun.so, Main.exe

 ### 7) How to link a dynamic library explicitly